Participants in Civic Orientation

 Each folk high school decides who is eligible to study at the school.
 The folk high schools have their own grading system.
 Studying at a folk high school can give you the general entry requirements for university or university college.
 This means that you have the knowledge necessary to study at university and university college.

-Can you afford to study? - Student aid
+Can you afford to study? - Student finance

-Adult students can apply for student aid from Centrala Studiestödsnämnden (CSN).
-Student aid includes both grants and loans.
+Adult students can apply for student aid from The Swedish Board of Student Finance (Centrala Studiestödsnämnden, CSN).
+Student finance includes both grants and loans.
 The grant is a gift, but the loan has to be paid back with interest.
 This applies even if you move from Sweden.
 In your application you specify whether you want to borrow money or not.
 You have to start paying back loans six months after you last received student aid, at the earliest.
 If you have children you are eligible for further grants known as supplementary grants.

-More information about student aid is available on the website of CSN, the Swedish Board for Study Support,
+More information about student finance is available on the website of the Swedish Board of Student Finance, CSN:

 Validation means assessing something that can be hard to measure exactly.
 When your training or knowledge in a particular occupation is evaluated this is called validation.
 Through validation you can have the content of a study programme changed if you already know some parts of it.
 By doing so you can skip some courses and complete your study programme more quickly.

 Assessment of foreign qualifications